There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 The case that $N \del f$ is type 2 is similar to the previous case.
-Let $H$ be a type 2 graph representation of $N \del f$, with apex $v$ and rotation vertex $u$.
-Up to rolling, rotation, and replacement, $H/e = G \del f$.
-Thus $G \del f$ is type 2 with apex $v$ and rotation vertex $u$.
+Let $H$ be a type 2 graph representation of $N \del f$, with apex $v$ and rotation vertex $u$. {Then $H/e$ has at least seven vertices and at most two deficient vertices, so cannot be in $\Ggg$.
+So} {up} to rolling, rotation, and replacement, $H/e = G \del f$. {Let $H/e$ and $G \del f$ have compatible vertex labelings.} Thus $G \del f$ is {either type 1 or} type 2 with apex $v$ and {(if type 2)} rotation vertex $u$.
 The subgraph $(G-v) \del f$ has at least six vertices, and at least one vertex of degree 1.
 The graph $G \del f$ has at most two vertices of degree 2, with all remaining vertices of degree at least 3.
 Hence we either find a vertex different than $u$ of $(G-v) \del f$ that has at least two incident edges whose other end is $v$, or a vertex different than $u$ that is not pendant in $(G-v) \del f$ but has an incident edge whose other end is $v$.
 Choose such an edge $f'' \neq f$.
-Then $G \del f''$ is 2-connected and type 3.
+Then $G \del f''$ is 2-connected and type 3, and $f''$ is in the closure in $N/e$ of the set of non-loop edges of $G \del f''$.
 The rest of the argument is similar to that in the previous case.
-Let $K$ be a graph representing $N \del f''$.
-Since $K/e = G \del f''$ up to replacement, $K/e$ is type 3, and so, so is $K$ type 3.
-If $N \del f''$ has an essential 2-separation $(A,B)$, with $e \in A$, then applying Proposition \ref{cam} we similarly deduce that $f'' \in \cl_M(B)$ and so that $(A,B)$ extends to a vertical 2-separation of $N$, a contradiction. \end{proof}
+Let $K$ be a graph representing $N \del f''$. {As before, $G \del f''$ is not in $\Ggg$, so} $K/e = G \del f''$ up to replacement. {Thus} $K/e$ is type 3, and so, so is $K$ type 3.
+If $N \del f''$ has an essential 2-separation $(A,B)$, with $e \in A$, then as in the previous case, we deduce that $f'' \in \cl_N(B)$ and so that $(A,B)$ extends to a vertical 2-separation of $N$, a contradiction. \end{proof}

 To complete this section, we just need to show that we can find our desired triple of elements $a,b,c$, in the case that $N$ is an excluded minor of sufficient rank that does not have an element $e$ for which either $N \del e$ or $N/e$ is essentially 3-connected and type 3.
 So let $N$ be such an excluded minor.
 By Lemma \ref{zevon} and the discussion preceding, $N$ has an element $e$ for which $N \del e$ is essentially 3-connected and type 1 or 2.